Crypto Currencies Accepted

 Q. What type of rotor do I need?

 A. The Yaesu 450 is a common rotor that is used.
 Any of the Hy-Gain rotors will also work and there are many people using the small Radio shack type rotors.

 A. Where you mount depends on your particular situation and desire.
 Some people use a push up mast and mount the rotor a few feet from the ground while others mount it at at the top.

 Q. What size mast to I need?

 A. Our custom pipe on the baseplate allows you to use either 1" or 1.5" schedule 40 pipe as a mast with no shimming required.
-If you have a 2" mast let us know and we can include a short piece of 1.5" aluminum schedule 40 pipe as a shim.
+If you have a 2" mast a short piece of 1.5" schedule 40 pipe works well as a shim.